"What is the meaning of my dream?"

 (Of course, if you're not interested in the technical bits - just scroll down!)

 REM stands for Rapid Eye Movement.
 You'll see it happening when someone's dreaming.
 Although their eyes are closed, you'll be able to see movement beneath their eyelids.
 You may also be able to observe it when someone's very emotional, or when recalling a memory.

 During the REM state your attention is locked.

 REM states start within weeks after conception and increase until halfway through pregnancy.
-In fact, a foetus spends 24 hours in REM sleep.
+In fact, a foetus spends about 80% in REM sleep.
 After birth, newborns spend a third of their day in REM.